 Subscription Signup

-WordPress maintenance mode plugins often can double up as a coming-soon plugin allowing you to build up hype for your new website or product.
+WordPress maintenance mode plugins often can double up as a coming-soon plugin, allowing you to build up hype for your new website or product.

-But what use is building hype if you can’t capitalize on the interest once your website is live?
-That’s where subscription forms come into play to allow visitors to signup for your newsletter list so you can then update your subscribers on updates and progress and even send them an initial launch offer to convert them into a paid subscriber.
+That’s where subscription forms come into play.
+They allow visitors to signup for your newsletter list so you can then update your subscribers on updates and progress (and even send them an initial launch offer to convert them into a paid subscriber).

-If you don’t have a subscription form setup then your visitors are going nowhere and may never return, so don’t miss out on potential future revenue.
+If you don’t have a subscription form setup, your visitors are going nowhere and may never return.

 SEO Considerations